BadChoice/DymoEditor/readme.md

 # Dymo Label Editor

 A JQuery Plugin to design and print Dymo labels developed initialy for [Revo](http://revo.works) web backend.
+Feel free to submit `pull requests` to improve it.

 Elements required:
 - JQuery